VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

 - Angle2ablation_Workflow_ToolSet.ijm (https://github.com/VergerLab/MT_Angle2Ablation_Workflow)

-Click on the green "code" botton around the top right corner of the main page of this repository, and then ”download zip”.
+Click on the green "code" button around the top right corner of the main page of this repository, and then ”download zip”.
 Then, unzip the file in the folder of your choice.
 Finally, copy the Angle2ablation_Workflow_ToolSet.ijm file and past it in the "/macros/toolsets/" folder of your Fiji install folder (on a Mac, access this by right clicking on the Fiji app in a Finder window and selecting "Show Package Contents").

 To check if the toolset was loaded properly, open Fiji, and click on ">>" at the right end of the Fiji window.
 You should see Angle2ablation_Workflow_ToolSet in the drop-down menu.
 Select it and the toolset should appear in your Fiji toolbar.